 MLP models with batch normalization layer(s), however, converged to the same local minimum, even when trained on [0,1]-normalized data (\cref{normalization_bn_interp}).
 We observed the same trend for ResNet and VGG models, which employ batch normalization layers.

 We suggest that this effect arises because of the "partial loss of information" in terms of image features (\cref{norm_effect_img}).
 Since the weight distribution of initialized models include negative values, some information vanishes due to application of ReLU activation on the outputs of linear layers in case of [0,1]-normalized data.
 The loss of information may amplify covariate shift between training subsets, to the extent that alters optimization trajectory.
 This interpretation can also explain the learning curves, where one-hidden-layer MLPs learn the training data up to $60\%$ of accuracy in case of [0,1] normalization and up to $98\%$ in case of centered data (Appendix \cref{norm_lc_section}).
 The same trend is observed in deep MLPs, but less strongly.
 Adding batch normalization layer(s) restores stability in the case of [0,1] normalization, producing nearly identical learning curves.
-By fixing the distribution of each layer's outputs to zero mean and unit variance, batch normalization reduces covariate shift \emph{within} the network \cite{bn}.
+By standardizing mini-batch activations, followed by a learnable scale and shift, batch normalization aims to reduce internal covariate shift \emph{within} the network \cite{bn}.
 This stabilizes training (facilitating the emergence of LMC) and makes performance independent of the chosen data normalization scheme.